japhero/ObsidianMain/Areas/Sat Prep/English/English Concept definitons.md

 - the sentence ‘I like folk music’ consists of one clause, while the sentence ‘I like folk music, but I’m not keen on jazz’ consists of two clauses linked by _but_.

 ## Dependent vs Independent clauses
 The main difference between a dependent clause and an independent clause is whether the clause can stand on its own as a distinct sentence.
-Although independent clauses don't always have to be a by themselves as all that matters is that they **can** be independent.
+Although independent clauses don't always have to be a by themselves, they only have to be independent.
 Note that Dependent clauses are often called subordinate clauses.

 **Examples**
 The _italicized_ clauses in the following are subordinate clauses and everything **bolded** is a Main clause